-Discover the authentic charm of the Southern Venice Lagoon with an exclusive private boat tour lasting approximately 3 hours.
-Cruising through calm waters and breathtaking scenery, you will admire some of the lagoon’s most fascinating and historically rich islands.
+Discover the authentic charm of Venice's Southern Lagoon with an exclusive private boat tour lasting approximately 1.5 hours.
+Sailing through calm waters and picturesque views, you'll admire some of the lagoon's most fascinating and historically rich islands.

-During the cruise, you will enjoy unique views of the lagoon, far from the most crowded routes, and discover the history, traditions, and hidden stories of these extraordinary places, enjoying an exclusive and unforgettable experience in the heart of the most authentic Venice.
+During the cruise, you'll admire unique views of the lagoon, away from the beaten track, and discover the history, traditions, and curiosities of these extraordinary places, enjoying an exclusive and unforgettable experience in the heart of authentic Venice.

 San Servolo is a small island in the Venetian Lagoon, located between Venice and the Lido.
 Known for its past as a monastery and later as a psychiatric hospital, the island is now an important cultural and academic center.
 Surrounded by greenery and بعيد from the busiest tourist routes, San Servolo offers stunning views of the lagoon and is home to the Museum of Mental Health, which tells the story of the island’s former psychiatric institution.
 (Museum entrance is not included.)